JTRYI/GuardTrack-Application/README.md

 ## How was it Built/Simulated?
 Built and Simulated with AWS Services and React
+This Repository/Application works with "GuardTrack-IoT-Devices" Repository for the Simulation to Work.

 ## AWS Services Used
   - IoT Core